Max12121/Vision/README.md

 ---

 #### `scripts::globalDeclarations`
-List of regular expressions used to match the keys created by scripts in the window object.
+List of regular expressions used to match the keys created by scripts in the window object (the global declarations).
 The regular expressions are evaluated after the "load" event.
 In case at least one regular expression is matched then the entry is matched.
-Note that only properties of the window object can be matched, and not, for example, a property of a property of the window object (if you need to do this please refer to the `customEvaluation/match` pattern model).
+Note that only properties of the window object can be matched, and not, for example, a property of a property of the window object (if you need to do this please refer to the [`customEvaluation::match`](#customevaluationmatch) pattern).

 <details>
     <summary>Usage Example</summary>